trinteen/rebrickable-bricklist-pdf/README.md

 # rebrickable-bricklist-pdf

-NodeJS for generation PDF file with bricklist from website rebrickable.com
+NodeJS script generate PDF file with bricklist from website rebrickable.com

-cmd: node rebrickable-bricklist-pdf.js <LEGO SET ID>
+cmd: node rebrickable-bricklist-pdf.js <--LEGO SET ID-->

 For more number use for loop script BATCH (windows) or Shell script (Linux).